"A system is never the sum of its parts; it is the product of their interaction."

 Happy hunting…start to see the systems at play, at work, and then zoom out.
 You might be surprised.

-Be sure to check our blog next month to learn more about seeing systems in Part 2: Patterns of Relationships in Organizational Systems.
+Be sure to check out Part 2: Patterns of Relationships in Organizational Systems.

 Let’s work together to help YOU bring powerful, positive change to your organization,